 Remind your teen that there is so much more to them than could ever be seen on social media.
 Tell them what you love about them, and how impressed you are by who they are.
 If you can cultivate in your teen a resilient sense of self, it will serve them well throughout their entire life.

-Finally, if you continue to be concerned about your teen, know that there’s more resources out there to help you on this journey.
+Finally, if you continue to be concerned about your teen, know that there are more resources out there to help you on this journey.
 Discover trusted mental health resources and providers here.